-For fiscal year 2019, our compensation peer group (the "Peer Group") consisted of the following companies:
+For fiscal year 2020, our compensation peer group (the "Peer Group") consisted of the following companies:

+Alarm.com LivePerson

-Alarm.com MicroStrategy
+Benefitfocus MicroStrategy

-Benefitfocus NIC Blucora Perficient
+Blucora NIC

+Bottomline Technologies Perficient

-Bottomline Technologies Progress Software
+Carbonite Progress Software

-Carbonite QAD
+Cars.com QAD

-Cars.com Quotient Technology
+Chegg Quotient Technology

-Chegg SecureWorks
+Cloudera SecureWorks

-Glu Mobile ServiceSource
+Glu Mobile Shutterstock

-KEYW Holding Shutterstock
+KEYW Holding TrueCar

-LivePerson

-Each of the companies in the Peer Group met the following criteria: (1) were operating in the Internet software and services industry or in the software industry, (2) had annual revenues of between \$165.0 million to \$675.0 million (or approximately 0.5x to 2.0x that of the Company's revenue), and (3) had a market capitalization of between \$150.0 million to \$2.4 billion (or approximately 0.25x to 4.0x that of the Company's market capitalization).
+Each of the companies in the Peer Group met the following criteria: (1) were operating in the Internet services and infrastructure industry, in the interactive media and services industry or in the Internet and direct marketing retail industry (formerly classified as Internet software and services industry), (2) had annual revenues between \$220 million to \$890 million (or approximately 0.5x to 2.0x that of the Company's revenue), and (3) had a market capitalization between \$165 million to \$2.6 billion (or approximately 0.25x to 4.0x that of the Company's market capitalization).
 In addition, all are headquartered in the United States.

 The Compensation Committee supplements the data derived from the Peer Group with broader compensation data provided by market surveys.
-Compensia also provided compensation data from Compensia's proprietary database for positions comparable to those of the executive officers at technology companies with revenues between \$100.0 million and \$500.0 million to the extent the Peer Group data was not sufficient.
+Compensia also provided compensation data from Compensia's proprietary database for positions comparable to those of our senior officers at technology companies with revenues between \$200.0 million and \$600.0 million to the extent the Peer Group data was not sufficient.

 While the Compensation Committee does not "benchmark" pay levels against the Peer Group due to the unique aspects of our business, it believes that evaluating competitive market data is useful to understand market practice and to provide a general context for its decisions.
-The Compensation Committee exercises its discretion in determining the nature and extent of the use of this market data, which varies by executive officer.
+The Compensation Committee exercises its discretion in determining the nature and extent of the use of this market data, which varies by role and individual.

-Section 4 - Compensation Components
+Section 4-Compensation Components

-The compensation we offer to each of our executive officers, including our Named Executive Officers, consists of the following principal components: (a) base salaries; (b) performance-based cash bonuses; and (c) long-term incentive compensation in the form of equity awards.
+The compensation we offer to each of our senior officers, including our Named Executive Officers, consists of the following principal components: (a) base salaries; (b) performance-based cash bonuses; and (c) long-term incentive compensation in the form of equity awards.